Diwali 2025 will be celebrated on 20th October.

 Follow Dewali Timings at https://www.drikpanchang.com/diwali/diwali-puja-calendar.html

-Diwali or Deepawali originated in India, but now it is a global festival thanks to the beautiful way it is celebrated by utilizing earthen lamps and colorful lights.
-Like Christmas, Diwali is marked by beautiful lighting decorations inside and outside of houses, and in public areas.
-Therefore, lighting and decoration have a significant value on this occasion.
 Its name means “festival of lights” because of that.
 The original name of Diwali is “Deepawali”, which means the garland of deep(In India, Deep is made of organic soil or metal.
-This special design pot-lamp is filled with mustered/ sesame oil or Ghee-Cow milk butter.
+This special design pot-lamp is filled with mustard/ sesame oil, or ghee, and cow’s milk butter.
 People light these lamps in many numbers, and it looks like a garland.)

 Why is Diwali celebrated?